peteroupc/html3dutil/doc/tutorial-glmath.md

 multiplying quaternions, combining multiple rotations into a single rotation.
-In these methods, multiplying one rotation by another creates a combined rotation in which the second rotation happens before the first rotation.
+In these methods, multiplying one rotation by another creates a combined rotation in which the second rotation happens before the first rotation (when applied in the global coordinate frame).
 Like matrix multiplication, the order in which you multiply quaternions is important.

 ### Using Quaternions <a id=Using_Quaternions></a>